 Criterion 2: Program implementation date is appropriate given the timing of the proposal and the readiness of the institution to mount the program.
-See CAQC's Program Assessment Standard #4 (Chapter 4.3.1).

 - Specified the desired implementation date. - Provided a rationale for the readiness of the institution to meet this deadline given known circumstances (e.g., application deadline, Quality Council review timelines, etc.).